SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Installation Photos & Fitting Maintenance, Safety Notes.

 Ever noticed water pooled at the bottom of the port cockpit locker and wondered where it came from?
 Well there are several possible sources; cockpit thru-hull fittings, gudgeon bolt holes, toe rail screw holes, toe rail deck seal, transom moulding, water overflowing the port locker lid gutter, scupper holes and a myriad of other minor things I haven't found yet.
-The port locker gutter will overflow on a long starboard tack if enough rain falls on the seat or if you throw a bucket of water on it.
+The port locker gutter will overflow on a long starboard tack if enough rain falls on the seat or if you dump a bucket of water on it.
 There are better designs on other boats but you'll have to live with this one, although many people have sealed their lid to solve this problem.
 If water has filled the "sugar scoop", under the cockpit just behind the aft cockpit bulkhead support, it's a sure bet that you have a leaky gudgeon bolt hole, cockpit or transom thru-hull fitting.
 On the other hand it could be something minor like the back stay chain plate or the transom moulding.
 Either of these problems can take on a whole new dimension if the leak goes beyond a dribble!
 This leak is not a problem to shove to the back shelf while you idly sip your beer in the shade.
-For example, an open thru-hull fitting can sink an SJ23 in about 10 minutes.
+For example, an open thru-hull fitting can sink an SJ23 in ~10 minutes.
 Not a lot of time to do something about the problem is it?
 Since all of us should adhere to the principle that prevention is better than cure, it is best to check the integrity of the cockpit drainage system on an annual basis.
-NOW would be a good time!
+NOW would be a good time, if the boat is out of the water!

 1. Drain speed - The cockpit drains faster with the exit holes above the water line as the hoses will seldom experience back pressure.